WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

         "signatureValue": "..."}}
 ```

-The capability graph now looks like so:
+The capability graph now looks like this:

 ```
      .-.          .-.         .-.